QROPS and International SIPPs – How they impact on you

 4. Point 4 – is, make sure the costs are accurate!
 If you are told the costs are 1% or 1.5% per annum in total and there is no fee up front, then you are probably being lied to in 95% of cases.

-5. Don’t get taken in by the great claims over QROPS and Insurance bonds or investment platforms that are really investment bonds.
+5. Don’t get taken in by the great claims over International SIPPs / QROPS and Insurance bonds or investment platforms that are really investment bonds.
 These add layered charges and are usually not the best outcome for clients (although we accept that in around 15% of cases they are).

 6. Don’t be a sheep.
 Just because your best friend was advised to do something, never assume this is the right thing.
 Each person is an individual and requires individual solutions.
 If your friend were to walk off a cliff, would you follow them?

-Our Empirical evidence from clients we have spoken has shown us that many expat sales advisers in France, just sell a product to their clients for commission and do not provided financial solutions.
-The product is often a QROPS or an International SIPP or an investment bond, which may or may not be the best advice but this is not really considered.
+Our Empirical evidence from clients we have spoken has shown us that many expat sales advisers in the UAE, just sell a product to their clients for commission and do not provided financial solutions.
+The product is often an investment bond or a SIPP, which may or may not be the best advice but this is not really considered.
 Don’t listen as 85% of the time you would be better off doing something else with your hard earned money or pension.

 Download your free brochures